Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 What is the “tendency to underestimate” that was mentioned in recent research?

-Recent research from the University of Pittsburgh found that people may underestimate how receptive others are to receiving help, and may not offer it as often as they should.
+Recent research from the University of Pittsburgh found that people may underestimate how receptive others are to receiving help and may not offer it as often as they should.
 Checking in with someone can show that you are trying to help and may prompt them to open up.

 Yes!
 Checking in with friends can help us feel less alone in our struggles and provide a sense of connection.
-Additionally, helping someone else can boost our own mood and self-esteem.
+Additionally, helping someone else can boost our mood and self-esteem.

 - https://www.cnbc.com/2023/04/03/harvard-trained-psychologist-how-to-check-in-on-your-friends.html